Real-Time Neural Materials using Block-Compressed Features: Results

 \subsection{Experimental setup}

-\paragraph*{Evaluation dataset} We gathered a dataset of twelve textured 3D models (fig.~\ref{fig:dataset}) from the public library PolyHaven \cite{polyhaven}.
-The material information for each object is constituted of eight channels, and stored into three textures : albedo, normals and ARM.
-The resolution of each texture is $2048 \times 2048$ (2K).
+\paragraph*{Evaluation dataset} \RV{ We gather a dataset of 19 materials from polyhaven.com, 12 of which are accompanied with a 3D model.
+All of the material information consist of at least 9 channels that are stored in a set of three textures : albedo, normals, and arm.
 The albedo layer has 3 channels and contains the diffuse color information.
-The normals layer has 2 channels and contains the x, y coordinates of the surface normals with respect to a local tangent frame.
-The ARM layer has 3 channels and contains the ambient occlusion, surface roughness and metalness parameters.
-Note that our model is not restricted to learn only this specific material representation but can handle materials with arbitrary number of layers.
+The normals layer has 3 channels and contains surface normals with respect to a local tangent frame.
+In practice, our model learns the x and y components since the z value can be reconstructed.
+The arm layer has 3 channels and contains the ambient occlusion, surface roughness and metalness parameters.
+8 of the materials in the dataset contains an additional displacement channel that is stored in its own texture.
+Note that our model is not restricted to learn only this specific material representation but can handle materials with arbitrary number of layers. }

 \paragraph*{Model configuration.} In our experiments, our models consisted of four mipmapped square shaped block compressed features.
 Table~\ref{tab:model_config} details the resolution of each of the feature layers along with the corresponding number of mips.
-For the decoding network, we use an MLP of input size 12, output size 8 and one hidden layer of dimension 16.
-We use the ReLu activation function for the input and hidden layers, while the activation of the output layer is set to identity.
-For the rest of this paper, we will refer to our model by the name of its block compressed features configuration.
+Our decoder network consist of a small \MLP $~$with 12 inputs and one hidden layer of dimension 16.
+The output of the network depends on the number of channels in the material texture set.
+For the rest of this paper, we will refer to our model by the name of its block compressed features configuration and the size of its network.
 For instance \NBC0.5K refers to the model with a resolution of $T_{\theta_0}$ equal to 512.